Siemens-Healthineers/nunit/src/NUnitFramework/tests/ExecutionHooks/ExecutiveSummary.md

 - **Minimize intrusive changes**:
-Alignment with existing NUnit extension patterns, integration points like IWrapTestMethod / IWrapSetUpTearDown were considered/adjusted to minimize intrusive changes to existing command creation.
+Alignment with existing NUnit extension patterns, integration points like IWrapTestMethod / IWrapSetUpTearDown were considered to be used in order to minimize intrusive changes to NUnit Framework.

 # High level changes
 - Introduced an `ExecutionHooks` (originally HookExtensions) subsystem that: